2017–18 Isthmian League: North Division

-At the end of the season a new step 3 division were to be created, thus for this season three clubs were to be promoted from each step 4 divisions - champions, runners-up and play-off winners plus one third-placed club with highest points-per-game.
+At the end of the season a new step 3 division was created, thus for this season three clubs were to be promoted from each step 4 divisions - champions, runners-up and play-off winners plus one third-placed club with highest points-per-game.
 Hornchurch won the division and returned to the Premier Division after three seasons in the North Division along with runners-up Potters Bar Town and play-off winners Haringey Borough who never competed at such level.
-Due to league system restructurisation only one club were to be relegated from step 4 divisions.
+Due to league system restructurisation only one club was relegated from each step 4 division.
 Norwich United finished bottom of the table and returned to the Eastern Counties League after two seasons in the Isthmian League.

-At the end of the season seventh step 4 division was created under the Isthmian League, as the South Division clubs were distributed between new South East and South Central divisions.
+At the end of the season a seventh step 4 division was created under the Isthmian League, as the South Division clubs were distributed between new South East and South Central divisions.
 Four North Division clubs were transferred to South Central Division.
-Number of clubs in the step 4 divisions were reduced to 20 for the next season.
+The number of clubs in the step 4 divisions was reduced to 20 for the next season.